skycoin/skycoin/cmd/skycoin-web/README.md

   - Segwit wallet support
 * Hardware wallet support (Skycoin hardware wallet via daemon on port 9510)

+## Security Considerations

+### Web-only mode (no --wallet-dir)

+In web-only mode, wallet seeds are generated and used entirely within the browser.
+The seed never leaves the browser — it is entered each time a transaction needs to be signed.
+The server (skycoin-web process) never sees wallet seeds or private keys.
+Transaction signing is performed client-side using WebAssembly.

+**Risk:** If you are connecting to a skycoin-web instance hosted by someone else, you are entering your seed into their webpage.
+There is no way to guarantee the hosted code has not been modified to capture seeds. **Only use web-only mode on a skycoin-web instance you are personally running.**

+### Server-managed mode (--wallet-dir)

+When `--wallet-dir` is specified, wallets are stored on disk and managed by the skycoin node that skycoin-web connects to.
+Transaction signing is performed by the node using the wallet's stored private keys — no seed entry is required in the browser.

+**Important security implications:**

+- **The node you connect to sees all wallet addresses.** When skycoin-web loads wallets from the node, it queries the node's wallet API, which returns all addresses in all wallets in the configured wallet directory.
+The node operator can see your addresses and track your balances.
+- **The node you connect to signs your transactions.** When you send coins, the transaction is created and signed by the node.
+The node has access to your private keys (they are stored in the wallet files on disk).
+A malicious node operator could sign transactions you did not authorize.
+- **Only use server-managed mode with a node you control.** This mode is designed for running skycoin-web as a local thin client against your own local node.
+Do not point `--wallet-dir` at a remote node you do not trust.
+- **Wallet files contain private keys.** The wallet directory contains unencrypted (or password-encrypted) wallet files with private keys.
+Protect this directory with appropriate filesystem permissions.

+### Hardware wallet mode

+When using a Skycoin hardware wallet, transaction signing is performed on the hardware device.
+Neither the browser nor the node ever sees the private keys.
+This is the most secure mode for signing transactions.

 ## Operation

 The operation without any flags was described above in the [history](#history) section.